unionlabs/goblinbook/src/dex/swaps.md

 }
 ```

+Right now we set `sender` to `msg.sender`.
+This just means that on timeouts or other operational issues, the assets will be refunded to the address in the sender field.
+Our dex does not need to handle unfilled orders by itself.

+We could also make this a field in our `Order`, to allow users to specify a different address, or potentially make it a smart contract address and build our own refund mechanism.

 ### Submit the Order

 To interact with the IBC contract, we will need to store it in our own contract.
 For now, let's pass it during construction.